Apprenticeship

 Tuition

-The remaining balance of the tuition ($1250) is due BEFORE the first day of the apprenticeship unless you request to work out another payment plan with us IN ADVANCE.
+The remaining balance of the tuition ($2000) is due by May 1st unless you request to work out another payment plan with us IN ADVANCE.

 Financial assistance is available for eligible students while funds last through VSAC’s Vermont Non-Degree Grant.
 Apply early as funds are first-come first served and often run out by February or March.
 You do not need to be accepted into our program before applying for VSAC assistance.